SOURCE: Cassidian Communications, Inc.

 All three San Bernardino County PSAPs also use Cassidian Communications' Aurora® MIS (Management Information System) to facilitate reporting of data from the VESTA/Sentinel 4 NG9-1-1 call taking system.
 Ron Dunn, communications manager for DCC, said the Aurora MIS saves him time by enabling him to quickly run reports on call volume, talk time, 911 vs. non-emergency calls and more.
 The system also separates information by call center so information as broad or as narrow as needed is accessible.

 "The VESTA/Sentinel 4 system provides us with added functionality plus the user interface is familiar to our end users, which was very important to us.
 We like the fact that the user interface is so easy to modify," said Cyndee Freeman, communications manager for VCC.
 "Cassidian Communications has been very attentive to our needs, really listening to what we want and committed to making sure our system works as planned.
 We are really appreciative of their service and ongoing support."

 About Cassidian Communications (www.CassidianCommunications.com)

-Cassidian Communications, an EADS North America company, is the world's largest and most trusted source for mission-critical communications technologies, including NG9-1-1 call processing platforms, emergency notification solutions and services, and now, P25 land mobile radio networks.
+Cassidian Communications, an EADS North America company, is a global leader and trusted source for mission-critical communications technologies, including NG9-1-1 call taking systems, emergency notification solutions and services, and P25 land mobile radio networks and LTE.
 For over four decades, Cassidian Communications has upheld its promise to keep people connected when it matters most, consistently designing solutions with an open mind and creating smarter, more effective ways to ensure communities are safe.
-For Cassidian Communications, CRITICAL MATTERS™.
+For Cassidian Communications, "Critical matters"™.
 The company is headquartered in Temecula, Calif., with facilities located in Richardson, Texas, Franklin, Tenn. and Gatineau, Quebec.